-2019 is poised to offer 1.92 billion ecommerce shoppers, that is, if you can get them to your site. (source)
+The year 2019 is poised to offer 1.92 billion ecommerce shoppers.
+That is if you can get them to your site.

-Whether you’re new to online business, or just need help ramping up online sales, this blog has the information you need to make strong choices today.
+Whether you’re new to online business, or just need help to ramp up online sales, read to know what you need to do to inform strong choices today.

 You can’t talk about increasing online sales without drafting a strategy to guide you to the results you desire.

 - Contain your value proposition

 - Include your positioning strategy

 - Explain the processes you will use to execute the strategy

 Your marketing strategy should communicate a clear and consistent message to your customers about your brand.